arvidn/libtorrent/trunk/docs/tuning.rst

 If you're short of memory, you should consider lowering the limit.
 500 is probably enough.
-You can do this by setting ``session_settings::max_peerlist_size`` to the max number of peers you want in the torrent's peer list.
+You can do this by setting ``session_settings::max_peerlist_size`` to the max number of peers you want in a torrent's peer list.
+This limit applies per torrent.
+For 5 torrents, the total number of peers in peerlists will be 5 times the setting.

 You should also lower the same limit but for paused torrents.
 It might even make sense to set that even lower, since you only need a few peers to start up while waiting